Yorkshire Carnegie pin their hopes on three-year promotion plan

-The new Championship season kicks-off in three days’ time with one of the biggest names in the competition admitting that a promotion push this year is financially beyond them.
+THE NEW Championship season kicks-off in a little over 48 hours with one of the biggest names in the competition admitting that a promotion push this year is financially beyond them.

 Yorkshire Carnegie are adopting the long-term view in their bid to reclaim their place in the Premiership, six years after they were relegated from the top flight.